Akari-light/FYPJ-AttendanceCheckIn/README.md

 python Attendance_System.py
 ```
 ### Step 5 (Optional)
-If your computer auto locks-out, Open a new command prompt (CMD) and run the coffee.py to keep your computer awake!
+If your computer auto locks out, Open a new command prompt (CMD) and run the coffee.py to keep your computer awake!

 Command:
 ```
 python Coffee.py
 ```
 # Disclaimer
-Use the programme responsibily!!
+Use the programme responsibly!!